Figure Skater's Website www.sk8stuff.com

 Regionals

 There are 9 Regions in the US, each of which holds an annual Regional competition (see the page on Regions & Sections for information on the geographic areas covered by each region).
 The location for the Regional competition within each region is established by the USFSA each year on the basis of applications by potential sponsoring clubs, and is usually known about a year in advance.
-Regional competitions are generally held in early October, and the application deadline is Sept 1.
+Regional competitions are generally held in early October.

 According to the Rulebook, Regionals competition will hold events at levels ranging from Juvenile to Senior.
 Organizers are permitted to hold additional events if time permits however and often PreJuvenile and other non-qualifying events will be included.